moloy900/toolesy/pages/Website Management Tools/website-page-snooper-analyze-web-page-performance.md

       <li><strong>Content Creators:</strong> Extract specific HTML elements for use in your own projects.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: Does this tool work with all websites?</strong><br>
+    <p><strong>Does this tool work with all websites?</strong><br>
-      A: Most websites can be analyzed with this tool, but some websites with strict security measures (like CORS policies) might not be accessible directly from the browser.</p>
+      Most websites can be analyzed with this tool, but some websites with strict security measures (like CORS policies) might not be accessible directly from the browser.</p>

-    <p><strong>Q: Is there a limit to how many websites I can analyze?</strong><br>
+    <p><strong>Is there a limit to how many websites I can analyze?</strong><br>
-      A: You can analyze as many websites as you want.
+      You can analyze as many websites as you want.
 There are no usage limits or restrictions.</p>

-    <p><strong>Q: Is my browsing activity tracked when I use this tool?</strong><br>
+    <p><strong>Is my browsing activity tracked when I use this tool?</strong><br>
-      A: Absolutely not.
+      Absolutely not.
 This is a core principle of our tool.
 The HTML fetching happens locally on your own computer or phone.
 Your activity is never tracked, stored, or shared with anyone.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our Website Page Snooper?</h3>
     <p>Our <strong>online Website Page Snooper</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't track your activity or store the websites you analyze - all processing happens in your browser.
 This means your browsing activity remains completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>